top of page

 • Prune juice: A natural option that’s high in fiber and acts as a laxative.
 Pineapple juice is considered a type of prune juice that is better tolerated.

-• Docusate: Softens stools by allowing water and fats to mix with them.
+• Docusate: Softens stools by allowing water and fats to mix

 • Bisacodyl (Dulcolax): Stimulates the colon to contract.